By Ed Crothers, AMGA Climbing Instructor Program Director

 In the end, everyone involved embraced the paradox and the beginner’s mind.
 This resulted in a synergy of creative thinking and openness to new ways of doing things.
 Teachers were students and students were teachers.
 At the end of three days, five participants earned the CWI lead certification and one the top rope certification.
 Their next step toward “defying assumptions” is working toward becoming AMGA CWI Course Providers.
 This was, and is an inspiring group with which to work.
 As one participant wrote to the group after the course, “just wanted to take a second and thank you all for an amazing 3 days.
 As a climber/teacher/friend you guys totally blew me away with the level of professionalism, fun, and good vibe the whole class gave.
 I’m super stoked to continue to push Paradox forward with the amazing partnerships like the one with the AMGA.”
 The feeling is mutual.

-Participants were, from Paradox: Craig DeMartino, Pete Davis, Sean O’Neill, Dan Sidle, and, our mentally challenged participant, Timmy O’Neill, Executive Director of Paradox Sports.
+Participants were, from Paradox: Craig DeMartino, Pete Davis, Sean O’Neill, Dan Sidle, and Timmy O’Neill, Executive Director of Paradox Sports.
 Mark Webb, Lead Instructor at Earth Treks, was also part of the course.
 Course Director was Mark Hammond, who among many other professional credentials is an AMGA CWI Provider Trainer.
 Big shout out to Chris Warner and Seth Murphy of Earth Treks for their hospitality and access to a world class climbing